Estimating Dynamic Marginal Policy Effects under Sequential Unconfoundedness: Dynamic Marginal Policy Effects

-Our main interest is in how the reward distribution would change if we were to use a different counterfactual policy $\tilde\pi=\{\tilde\pi_t\}_{t=1}^T$ instead of $\pi$ for choosing actions.
-Under Assumptions~\ref{assump:consistency} and \ref{assump:SU}, the $g$-formula of \citet{robins1986new} ensures that, for any $\tilde\pi$ whose conditional action distribution is absolutely continuous with respect to that of $\pi$, the induced counterfactual joint law on $(X_{1:T+1},A_{1:T},R_{1:T})$ is \citep[see, e.g.,][Proposition 14.1]{wager2024causal}
+where $s_t=(x_1,a_1,y_1,\ldots,x_{t-1},a_{t-1},y_{t-1},x_t)$ and $P(a \mid s)$ is interpreted as the status-quo policy.
+Our main interest is in how the outcome distribution would change if we were to use any counterfactual policy $\pi=\{\pi_t\}_{t=1}^T$ for choosing actions.
+Under Assumptions~\ref{assump:consistency} and \ref{assump:SU}, trajectories generated using any policy $\pi$ whose conditional action distribution is absolutely continuous with respect to the status-quo policy satisfy the $g$-formula of \citet{robins1986new}, i.e., the induced counterfactual joint law on $(X_{1:T+1},A_{1:T},Y_{1:T})$ is \citep[see, e.g.,][Proposition 14.1]{wager2024causal}

 In particular, only the action assignment rule varies across policies; the law of $X_1$ and the transition kernel $P(\cdot\mid S_t,A_t)$ are shared across all supported policies.